You can use this checklist to ensure that you complete all of the necessary steps to InnerSource your project.

 README.mdcontains links to the other InnerSource documents in the repository for easy navigation.

-- The repository description has a short description including the owner details.
+- The repository description has a relevant description.

 - The repository has open read permissions for everyone.

-- The repository has write permissions so that anyone can submit a pull request.
+- For Bitbucket, the repository has write permissions so that anyone can submit a pull request, this is not required for GitHub.

 developbranches are protected so code cannot be committed without a Pull Request.